 Skunks are nocturnal mammals that do not hibernate.
 A skunk is easily identifiable by its black fur and two white stripes running parallel to their back.
 They are notorious for their potent odor and for burrowing under decks, sheds, crawl spaces, porches, and woodpiles.
 Skunks typically have a lifespan of 1 to 4 years.
 Mating season starts in February and goes until March.
 Skunks give birth to one litter per year with 2 to 8 juveniles.

-A major concern with skunks is not only the odor, but that they are primary carriers of rabies and are vectors for spreading the virus.
-Once a skunk has burrowed under a deck, shed, or other area, they will return to the same den every year unless properly excluded by a professional.
+A significant concern with skunks is not only the odor but that they are primary carriers of rabies and are vectors for spreading the virus.
+Once a skunk has burrowed under a deck, shed, or other areas, they will return to the same den every year unless excluded adequately by a professional.
 Skunks will also dig holes in lawns and gardens when searching for grubs in the soil.
-Customer will often find stamping marks and dug up grass in their yards from skunks grubbing around the property.
+Customers will often find stamping marks and dug up grass in their yards from skunks grubbing around the property.

 Why Skunks Spray

-Skunks can spray for a multitude of reasons, but the main reason being self defense.
-Typically before a skunk sprays it will warn the intruder by pounding on the ground with its front feet or by leaking a small amount of fluid to remind the intruder of its smell.
+Skunks can spray for a multitude of reasons, but the main reason being self-defense.
+Typically before a skunk sprays, it will warn the intruder by pounding on the ground with its front feet or by leaking a small amount of fluid to remind the intruder of its smell.
 Skunks will spray without hesitation if they have been extremely frightened by a loud noise or a dog barking, which can lead to a very unpleasant experience.
-The skunks essence, which is a yellow creamy substance that is sometimes called mercaptan, can burn eyes and make other animals reconsider eating them.
-Typically if a skunk sprays it essence due to a dog or another animal it will move on from the area that is was occupying.
-Skunks are actually very clean animals, and much like a cat they clean themselves daily.
+The skunk’s essence, which is a creamy yellow substance that is sometimes called mercaptan, can burn eyes and make other animals reconsider eating them.
+Typically if a skunk sprays its essence due to a dog or another animal, it will move on from the area that is was occupying.
+Skunks are spotless animals, and much like a cat, they clean themselves daily.